-- The date and time of complaint; - The method of lodging the complaint (including telephone record, or correspondence); - Personal details of the complainant if given or available; - The nature of the complaint and if it is a repeat complaint; and - The follow up action, remedial measures and copies of correspondence.
+- The date and time of complaint; - The method of lodging the complaint (including telephone record, or correspondence); - Personal details of the complainant if given or available; - The nature of the complaint and if it is a repeat complaint; and

+The follow up action, remedial measures and copies of correspondence.

-The Complaint Records Form (IT13 and related correspondence) must be maintained for a minimum of 3 years after receipt.
+The Complaint Records Form must be maintained for a minimum of 3 years after receipt.